kozakaron/Bubble_dynamics_simulation_CPP/README.md

  * `timeout` (float): Timeout for the simulation. (default: 60.0 sec)
  * `save_steps` (bool): Whether to save the simulation steps.
 If false, only the first and last steps will be saved, which is a tony bit faster. (default: true)

 Returns (dict): A dictionary containing the simulation results.
-See key `'sol'` for the numerical solution and 'cpar' for the original control parameters. the numerical solution can be accessed via `data['sol']['t']` and `data['sol']['x']` as arrays.
+See key `'sol'` for the numerical solution and `'cpar'` for the original control parameters.
+The time series can be accessed via `data['sol']['t']` and `data['sol']['x']` as arrays.
 The simulation is sucessful if `data['sol']['success']` is true.
 You may also acces post processing data, like `data['energy_demand']`.
 Extra information is saved under keys `'excitation'`, `'mechanism'` and `'version'`.

 #### plot()

 You can create a plot about the temporal evolution of the bubble radius, internal temperature, and amount of compounds within the bubble.
 Also, information is printed in a more human readable manner.
-Use the `plot` function.
 This function has somewhat less functionality in Matlab.
-Example usage:
+Example usage of the `plot()` function:
 ```Python
 api.plot(data)
 ```